 We Are Still Here reminds a good deal of Ti West’s The House of the Devil (2009).
 Both films seem rooted in the same indie sensibility – The House of the Devil was produced by Larry Fessenden’s Glass Eye Pix, while We Are Still Here features some of the same producers and actually features Fessenden as one of the principal actors.
 Both are films that build atmosphere slowly as people arrive at strange houses where sinister forces lurk in the background; both culminate on the need for a human sacrifice.
 Both films also readily homage 1980s horror – The House of the Devil featured actresses of the era like Mary Woronov and Dee Wallace; while the characters here are named from Lucio Fulci films and the film features as its lead Barbara Crampton, a genre favourite ever since her outrageous performance in Re-Animator (1985), who is now well into her fifties.

 Ted Geoghegan builds atmosphere well and gets a number of strong jumps off with the appearance of the strange shadowy figures throughout the house and the hinting of sinister events that happened in the past.
 Here Geoghegan hits a perfect balance between slow, traditional build-up and modern shock effect, doing both well.
 There is a particularly good scene where the women are away and a stoned Larry Fessenden spontaneously decides to perform a seance before the sceptical and disbelieving Andrew Sensenig and, in between the usual talk, suddenly starts talking about wanting to “peel the skin off his bones” and “rot like wasted meat”, at the same time as Sensenig is sitting there not knowing whether to take anything that is happening seriously.
 The film reaches an admirably gore-drenched climax.

-Ted Geoghegan next went on to direct the brutal Revolutionary War film Mohawk (2017).
+Ted Geoghegan next went on to direct the brutal Revolutionary War film Mohawk (2017) and write the script for Satanic Panic (2019).